I-League 2018-19: Jaime Colado on target as East Bengal edge past Indian Arrows | Goal.com

 East Bengal returned to winning ways in I-League with a win against Indian Arrows, courtesy of a second-half goal by Jaime Santos Colado (48').

-The Red and Golds had a dismal first-half and could barely trouble Indian Arrows keeper Prabhsukhan Gill.
+The Red and Golds had a dismal opening 45 minutes and could barely trouble Indian Arrows keeper Prabhsukhan Gill.
 But they managed to turn around proceedings in the second half and were able to find the net within three minutes of resumption taking advantage of a goalmouth melee.
-Left-back Manoj Mohammad was flashed his second yellow after the defender entered the field of play without the permission of the match officials and will miss the Kolkata Derby.

 Alejandro Menendez made two changes to the side that went down 2-1 against Chennai City.
 Lalram Chullova was once again available for selection after serving his one-match ban.
 He slotted in at his usual right back position which meant Samad Ali Mallick was relegated to the bench.
 Kamalpreet Singh also made his way back in the starting XI as Lalrindika Ralte was forced to sit out of the matchday squad after conceding his fourth yellow against Chennai City.